Christian Gaillard: Career

 His encounter with the bullfighter Nimeño II, Christian Montcouquiol, introduced him to bullfighting and marked the beginning of his work on this theme, which he developed throughout his life.
-His paintings were created in the wake of friendly encounters with bullfighters such as El Cordobés, José Ortega Cano, Juan Bautista, Sébastien Castella, Juan José Padilla among many others.
+His paintings were created following friendly encounters with bullfighters including El Cordobés, José Ortega Cano, Juan Bautista, Sébastien Castella, and Juan José Padilla.

 His portraits often represent bullfighters from behind, posing in the "relaxed posture of the beast-taming gladiator".
-“Be it next to, below, alongside, or beyond, Gaillard’s paintings create ‘more than the real’.”
+"Be it next to, below, alongside, or beyond, Gaillard's paintings create 'more than the real'".”

-In 2002, he donated his painting Profile of courage, a tribute to the firefighters who lost their lives in New York City in the September 11 attacks, to the Paris Fire Brigade.
-This painting was in turn donated to its sister institution, the New York City Fire Department, to mark their partnership.
+In 2002, he donated his painting Profile of courage, a tribute to the firefighters who lost their lives in New York City in the September 11 attacks, to the Paris Fire Brigade, which donated it to its sister institution the New York City Fire Department to mark their partnership.
 Printed reproductions of the painting were sold to raise funds for New York City firefighters.

 Christian Gaillard painted more than 300 large-format works.
 His paintings are part of private collections in France, Spain, Mexico, Israel and Hong Kong, as well as museum collections.

 He also created posters for bullfighting festivals including the Feria du Riz in Arles and the Feria d’Istres, among others.